mberger/AdventOfCyber2025/_posts/2025-12-10-Day-10-SOC-Alert-Triaging-Tinsel-Triage.md

 image: Day10-banner.svg
 ---

+## During the real time Advent of Cyber for 2025, this day's activities were no available.
+The answers below are not answered at this time, but if they do open them I will finish.

 # SOC Alert Triaging - Tinsel Triage

 TryHackMe Room: <https://tryhackme.com/room/azuresentinel-aoc2025-a7d3h9k0p2> Advent of Cyber 2025 – Day 10